-During the twins’ hospitalization, my husband Noah and I received many thoughtful gifts, one of which changed our lives forever – the skill of babywearing.
+During the twins’ hospitalization, my spouse, Noah, and I received many thoughtful gifts, one of which changed our lives – a baby carrier.

 Micah and Zachary had been in the NICU for nearly three months when my friend Becca asked if she could visit to show us how to wear our babies in a wrap.
 I hesitated.
 Zachary was relatively stable, but Micah was struggling just to live after developing necrotizing enterocolitis (NEC).
 Micah was in renal failure, intubated, and recovering from a bowel resection.

 I didn’t want to have to answer any of Becca’s questions.
-I didn’t want Becca to see Micah like this.
+I didn’t want Becca to see Micah so sick.
 I didn’t want to have to explain that Micah might die from NEC.

 Thankfully, I mustered up some courage and arranged for Becca to visit.

-Becca walked into Zachary’s room, her arms overflowing with two woven wraps, a ring sling, gifts for the twins, and food for us.
+Becca walked into Zachary’s room carrying two woven wraps, a ring sling, gifts for the twins, and food for us.
 Zachary was tethered to his monitors, snuggled with Noah in a chair.
 Becca stretched out a rainbow carrier and asked if she could wrap me up with Zachary.

 Moments later she began her magic and Zachary was securely wrapped on my chest, just under my chin, leaving my hands free.
 I stood up, paying attention to Zachary’s cords and wires, and instantly fell in love with babywearing.